 Additional guests are welcomed.
 Guests without a Final Exercises seating ticket can watch a live stream of the ceremony in one of our climate-controlled, Remote (Indoor) Viewing Locations.
 Tickets are not required for these venues.
 In addition, both Final Exercises ceremonies will be streamed live on the University of Virginia live webcast page.

 Do children require tickets to attend Final Exercises on the Lawn?

 Children two years old and younger do not require a ticket if sitting on someone's lap.
 All children older than 2 years old are required to have a guest seating ticket.
 Guests with children are also encouraged to take advantage of the Remote (Indoor) Viewing Locations.
 These locations are climate-controlled and located near indoor restrooms.
 In addition, these locations are less crowded than the seating area on the Lawn, allowing for more space for children to move around.
 Tickets are not required for these venues.

-What do you suggest I do regarding lodging, as I am finding all of the hotels are booked?
+What do you suggest I do regarding lodging?

-The University provides on-Grounds housing in the new Alderman Road residence area, during Finals Weekend.
-For details, please contact Conference Services at (434) 924-4479 or visit their website.
+The University plans to offer on-Grounds housing in the new Alderman Road Residence Area, with no minimum stay requirement, for guests attending Finals Weekend.
+These air-conditioned hall-style accommodations include a shared common area and shared gender-specific bathrooms.
+Reservations will be provided on a first-come, first-served basis.
+For more information, please contact Conference Services at email@example.com or visit their website.
 For information on hotels, inns, and bed and breakfasts, contact the Charlottesville Albemarle Visitors Bureau toll free at (877) 386-1103 or visit their website.
 To reach the Visitors Bureau Reservations Hotline directly, call (800) 253-1271.